psycopg/psycopg/docs/api/types.rst

 -----------------

 The `TypeInfo` object describes simple information about a PostgreSQL data type, such as its name, oid and array oid.
-The class can be used to query a database for custom data types: this allows for instance to load automatically arrays of a custom type, once a loader for the base type has been registered.
+Subclasses may hold more information, for instance the components of a composite type.

+You can use `TypeInfo.fetch()` to query information from a database catalog, which is then used by helper functions, such as `~psycopg.types.hstore.register_hstore()`, to register adapters on types whose OID is not known upfront or to create more specialised adapters.

 The `!TypeInfo` object doesn't instruct Psycopg to convert a PostgreSQL type into a Python type: this is the role of a `~psycopg.abc.Loader`.
-However it can extend the behaviour of the adapters: if you create a loader for `!MyType`, using `TypeInfo` you will be able to manage seamlessly arrays of `!MyType` or ranges and composite types using it as a subtype.
+However it can extend the behaviour of other adapters: if you create a loader for `!MyType`, using the `TypeInfo` information, Psycopg will be able to manage seamlessly arrays of `!MyType` or ranges and composite types using `!MyType` as a subtype.

-.. seealso:: :ref:`adaptation` describes about how to convert from Python
+.. seealso:: :ref:`adaptation` describes how to convert from Python objects to
-    types to PostgreSQL types and back.
+    PostgreSQL types and back.

 .. code:: python